P-Harwood/FoodMarketplace/README.md

 ---

-## Running it (dev)
+## Running it

-> This is an older React Native project (from my degree), originally set up around RN + Android Gradle Plugin 7.x.
-On a modern setup you may need to tweak Gradle/SDK versions if you want to actually build the Android app.
+> This is an older React Native project from 2023, most libraries will be outdated, aswell as other services such as gradle.

 ### Backend